Current Grant Program Guidelines

 • Submitted proposals require an electronic signature in the WSMA portal.

-• In extenuating circumstances, an official signed hard copy original with proper attachments will be accepted by mail up to March 27, 2024 at Washington State Microenterprise Association P.O.
-Box 1914, Olympia, WA 98507, providing notification is sent to WSMA at jena@wamicrobiz.org ahead of the deadline.
+• In extenuating circumstances, an official signed hard copy original with proper attachments will be accepted by mail up to November 22, 2024 at Washington State Microenterprise Association P.O.
+Box 1914, Olympia, WA 98507, providing notification is sent to WSMA at lisa@wamicrobiz.org ahead of the deadline.
 WSMA assumes no responsibility for delays caused by any delivery method.

 6. Selection Criteria

-WSMA is seeking and will prioritize applicants:
+WSMA is seeking and will prioritize applicants that:

 Each proposal will be independently evaluated.
 WSMA is dedicated to ensuring that funds are distributed throughout the state to achieve geographic and demographic equity.

-7. Expectations:
+7. Expectations

 WSMA Grantees will: